 Please contact Nichole Hall, email@example.com, if your district or school would like a live training with SDE staff and law enforcement.

-Please feel free to watch and use the educator recording and materials above for further information on how human trafficking affects Idaho's children.
-If desired, you may choose to have your child watch the training, as well.
-We are currently working on student-level training and hope to have it completed by the 2014-15 school year.
-Once the training is complete, it will be posted and available on this webpage.
+Please feel free to watch and use the educator and student level recordings and materials above for further information on how human trafficking affects Idaho's children.
+If desired, you may choose to have your student watch the student level training, as well.

 Communication in regards to the educator training, above, has been sent out to all Idaho secondary public school principals.
 If you would like to make certain that your child’s school utilizes the training in some format, please fill free to download and print the letter below to give to your student's principal.